 Note 2: In the case where the total income of foreign portfolio investor ('FPI') includes dividend income or any income in the nature of short-term capital gains or long-term capital gains, surcharge on such income shall not exceed 15%.

-Note 3: Per the Finance Act, the Alternative Tax Regime under section 115BAC of the ITA is now a Default Tax Regime.
+Note 3: The Alternative Tax Regime under section 115BAC of the ITA is a Default Tax Regime.
 The highest surcharge leviable under the Default Tax Regime shall not exceed 25%.